Consumer Health Scare: Beware of Healthcare Provider Scams

 Warn your older family members or relatives about these scams because criminals love to target the elderly.
 The BBB also has a Scam Tracker, where you can file a report to help others become aware of the healthcare scam you experienced.
 Your actions can help others avoid getting scammed.

-Emily Andrews is the marketing communications specialist at RecordsFinder, an online public records search company.
-Communications specialist by day and community volunteer at night; she believes in compassion and defending the defenseless.
+Emily Andrews is a writer at AssignYourWriter and marketing communications specialist at RecordsFinder, an online public records search company.
+Communications specialist by day and community volunteer at night.
+She believes in compassion and defending the defenseless.